 - Who are the players that can help get this kind of real-time certification done?
 It’s likely the operating system, hardware manufacturers, and telcos.

-- When does the cost of certification get high enough that we stifle the innovation that we need in the Digital Wallet community?
+- When does the cost of certification get high enough to stifle the innovation we need in the Digital Wallet community?